kbroman/pkg_primer/pages/cran.md

 `R CMD check --as-check` and `devtools::check()` will give warnings about examples that take more than a few seconds to run.

+5. Check your package on as many systems as you can.
+If you have access to a Unix server, run `R CMD check --as-cran` there; if you have access to Windows and Mac computers, do the same on both.
+If you have no access to a Windows computer, you can submit your package to the <http://win-builder.r-project.org> to build and check your package on Windows.

-5. Submit your package at the beginning of a week in which you don't have many commitments.
+6. Submit your package at the beginning of a week in which you don't have many commitments.
 If CRAN finds problems in your package, you'll want to have some time to make changes and resubmit.

-6. Instructions on how to submit your package to CRAN are at the bottom of the [CRAN front page](http://cran.r-project.org/), &ldquo;Submitting to CRAN.&rdquo; Submission is now via a [web form](http://xmpalantir.wu.ac.at/cransubmit/).
+7. Instructions on how to submit your package to CRAN are at the bottom of the [CRAN front page](http://cran.r-project.org/), &ldquo;Submitting to CRAN.&rdquo; Submission is now via a [web form](http://xmpalantir.wu.ac.at/cransubmit/).
 If this process